sunjon/stylish.nvim/README.md

 # stylish.nvim

-_Stylish UI components for Neovim_
+_A collection of Stylish UI components for Neovim_

+Components are rendered using ASCII characters in the terminal.
+A font that supports glyphs introduced in [Unicode version 13.0](https://unicode.org/versions/Unicode13.0.0/) is required for some effects.

 [WIP] This project is in alpha status.